There are two services, 8:45 a.m. and 11:00 a.m., offered the remaining Sundays of the month.

 Christian Education is offered for all ages every Sunday at 9:45 a.m.

-The 9:15 service is also held in the Chapel.
-New Song at Nine (15) is a contemporary service with upbeat music provided by our band.
-On the last Sunday of the month, a mission project is planned.
-Mission projects have included cleaning neighborhood parks, assisting at the domestic violence shelter and doing yard work at Kemmerer Village, a Presbyterian children's home.
+The 8:45 a.m. service is held in the Chapel.
+New Song is a contemporary service with upbeat music provided by our band.
+Often, mission projects are planned.
+These have included cleaning neighborhood parks, assisting at the domestic violence shelter, serving at Good Samaritan Inn and doing yard work at Kemmerer Village, a Presbyterian children's home.

 The Community of Taizé is an ecumenical, monastic community founded in France in 1940 by a Swiss Reformed seminary student named Roger Schutz.
 The community seeks reconciliation in the Christian church and wherever God's wholeness and peace are needed.
 Most of the 100 Brothers live together in a small village (Taizé) in the Burgundy area of France.

 The Taizé service is held on the first Wednesday of the month at 6:45 pm from September through May.
 This prayer service in the chapel offers a taste of the character of the contemplative prayer services at the Community of Taizé.
 As at Taizé, the music has been chosen to help us enter into a time of silence and in song.
 The meditative songs offer short, repeated expressions of prayer, which may become our own prayers as we hear them, gradually come to learn them, and begin to join in singing them.
 You are invited to listen to the musicians repeating the songs while you settle into a sense of comfort in singing them yourself.
 Let the words and music slowly and gently fill you, drawing you to turn your attention to God in song and silent prayers.